Kofi Dawson: Career

 Dawson was an apprentice of Ghanaian modernist master and designer of the national emblem Amon Kotei.
-At Victoriaburg Press, Kotei taught Dawson engraving and colour separation process.
+At Victoriaburg Press, Kotei taught Dawson engraving and the colour separation process.
 After Dawson's retirement from Ghana's Information Services Department in 2000, he devoted much of his time to his art practice.
-He became the first artist to show at Nubuke Foundation gallery in 2009.
+He became the first artist to show at the Nubuke Foundation gallery in 2009.
 Dawson was the subject of a large retrospective at the Ghanaian artist Ibrahim Mahama initiated Savannah Centre for Contemporary Art, Tamale.